SABKI/Traffic-Sign-Classifier/README.md

-## Please refer to the writeup pdf for much détails about this project
+## Please refer to the writeup pdf for much details about this project.